dojo/docs/quickstart/dojo-basics.rst

 dojo.addOnLoad
 ==============

-This registers a function to be run when the document (and all `required <dojo/require>`_ dependencies) are ready.
+This registers a function to be run when the document (and all :ref:`required <dojo/require>` dependencies) are ready.
 Simply pass it a function:

 .. code-block :: javascript